-- e)j) Public Record: The Emergency Action Plan will be a public record.
-Copies of the most up to date Emergency Action Plan will be maintain at all times at the Utility-Scale Solar Energy Facility, the Marion Township Hall, the Howell Fire Department substation located at the Marion Township Hall, and at the office of the Livingston County Emergency Response Director.
-This plan shall be available for public inspection if requested. - F. General Provisions: Utility-Scale Solar Energy Facilities shall be subject to the general provisions below.
+Scale Battery Energy Storage Facility, the Marion Township Hall, the Howell Fire Department substation located at the Marion Township Hall, and at the office of the Livingston County Emergency Response Director.
+This plan shall be available for public inspection if requested.

+F. General Provisions: Utility-Scale Battery Energy Storage Facilities shall be subject to the general provisions below.

-- 1. Damage Repair: The owner, operator, and property owner shall be responsible, jointly and severally, for making repairs to any public roads, drains, and infrastructure damaged by the construction of, use of, maintenance of, or damage to the Utility-Scale Solar Energy Facility. - 2.
-Mixed Facilities: Utility-Scale Solar Energy Facilities may be col-located with other renewable energy facilities, such and Utility Battery Energy Storage Facilities or Utility Wind Energy Conversion Facilities.
-Review and approval are required for each use. - 3.
-As-Builts: The applicant shall submit an as-built drawing with dimensions relative to property lines of all new structures including turbines and buried cable both inside and outside fenced areas upon completion and before any power is supplied to the grid.
-The as-built drawing shall be a scale of 1" = 200 feet. - 4.
-Repowering or Modifications: Any modifications of an approved site plan or special use permit that are made after the initial date of approval, including, but not limited to, an expansion of project, repowering, reconfiguration, technological updates, shall require new site plan and special use permit applications.
-Any changes of the approved site plan or special use permit will be subject to this Ordinance as it exists at time of this new application. - 5.
-Transfer or Sale: In the event of a transfer or sale of a Utility-Scale Solar Energy Facility, the new owner or operator must notify the Township within thirty (30) days, and the zoning administrator shall administratively amend the permit to name the new owner or operator.
-Upon transfer or sale, the cash bond shall be transferred to the new owner or operator and shall be maintained at all times, the estimated costs of decommissioning shall be resubmitted, and the security bond adjusted to account for the new estimate. - G. Decommissioning, Abandonment, and Restoration: Following the operational life or abandonment of a Utility-Scale Solar Energy Facility, the site shall be decommissioned and restored as outlined below. - 1.
-Decommissioning Plan: The applicant shall have a third-party qualified professional, acceptable to the Township, prepare a decommissioning plan.
-The decommissioning plan shall be written to provide security to the Township for one hundred twenty-five percent (125%) of the cost to remove and dispose of all panels, wiring, and restoration of the land to its original conditions.
-The decommissioning security shall be paid in cash to the Township. - a) Anticipated Life: The decommissioning plan shall describe the anticipated life span of the Utility-Scale Solar Energy Facility and its components.
+1. Damage Repair: The owner, operator, and property owner shall be jointly and severally responsible for making repairs to any public roads, drains, and infrastructure damaged by the construction of, use of, maintenance of, or damage to the Utility-Scale Battery Energy Storage Facility.

+2. Mixed Facilities: Utility-Scale Battery Energy Storage Facilities may be co-located with other renewable energy facilities, such and Utility-Scale Solar Energy Facilities or Utility-Scale Wind Energy Conversion Facilities.
+Review and approval are required for each use.

+3. As-Builts: The applicant shall submit an as-built drawing with dimensions relative to property lines of all new structures including turbines and buried cable both inside and outside fenced areas upon completion and before any power is supplied to the grid.
+The as-built drawing shall be a scale of 1" = 200 feet.

+4. Repowering or Modifications: Any modifications of an approved site plan or special use permit that are made after the initial date of approval, including, but not limited to, an expansion of project, repowering, reconfiguration, technological updates, shall require new site plan and special use permit applications.
+Any changes of the approved site plan or special use permit will be subject to this Ordinance as it exists at time of this new application.

+5. Transfer or Sale: In the event of a transfer or sale of a Utility-Scale Battery Energy Storage Facility, the new owner or operator must notify the Township within thirty (30) days, and the zoning administrator shall administratively amend the permit to name the new owner or operator.
+Upon transfer or sale, the cash bond shall be transferred to the new owner or operator and shall be maintained at all times, the estimated costs of decommissioning shall be resubmitted, and the security bond adjusted to account for the new estimate.

+G. Decommissioning, Abandonment, and Restoration: Following the operational life or abandonment of a Utility-Scale Battery Energy Storage Facility, the site shall be decommissioned and restored as outlined below.

+1. Decommissioning Plan: The applicant shall have a third-party qualified professional, acceptable to the Township, prepare a decommissioning plan.
+The decommissioning plan shall be written to provide security to the township for one hundred twenty-five percent (125%) of the cost to remove and dispose of all battery components and wiring and to restore the land to its original conditions.
+The decommissioning security shall be paid in cash to the Township.

+a) Anticipated Life: The decommissioning plan shall describe the anticipated life span of the Utility-Scale Battery Energy Storage Facility and its components.